mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 In addition to the essential complexity of software development, and due to the immaturity of our profession, we add a layer of accidental complexity by making models much more complex than necessary.

-Since we cannot avoid essential complexity, the sole task of a software engineer should be to **eliminate all accidental complexity **.
+Since we can't avoid essential complexity, the sole task of a software engineer should be to **eliminate all accidental complexity **.

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)